-We regularly open our Two-Day Specialist Auctions with classic cars.
+We regularly open our Two-Day Specialist Auctions with classic cars and motorbikes.
 That's the spot that draws the buyers' attention and allows us to showcase some of the big names in motoring history.
 From a 1946 Rover 16 to a 1970 MGB Roadster, a 1955 Standard 10 to a 1986 Mercedes 508D camper van converted from a former school bus, we have sold some fantastic restoration projects to our collectors.

 Ephemera also performs well in the saleroom, with a 1913 pamphlet, 'Instructions for the Care of Rolls Royce', selling well above estimate earlier this year.
 We've also sold motoring rarities such as a 1920s Fabergé trophy secured by Leyland Motors during a mileage competition - achieving a good price in spite of the vendor having employed its services as a paint pot and Christmas tree holder.